-The method above ensures that the element is rendered, but not visible, and contained within the DIV#main.
-Note also that the element is not a sacrosanct object; the Backbone.View is more a collection of standards than a mechanism of enforcement, and so defining it from a raw DOM object to a jQuery object will not break anything.
+I use the initialize method above to ensure that the element is rendered, but not visible, and contained within the DIV#main.
+Note also that the element is not a sacrosanct object; the Backbone.View is more a collection of standards than a mechanism of enforcement, and so defining it from a raw DOM object or a jQuery object will not break anything.